harleygray/digital-garden/content/notes/blueprint.md

 # what is this for?
 this blog is one step in the direction of [[notes/unstucking_myself|"UnStucking" myself]]. i have been stuck for a while, caught by my insistence on things being perfect before i release them into the world. this has reached a stage of being unhelpful (mostly) and i want to break the cycle.

-i write a lot. like, almost every day. writing my thoughts down is illuminating, but i've built up a mentality whereby i isolate these thoughts. though some thoughts are obviously best kept to myself, i'm out of balance. this website is me making strides back to the direction of balance.
+i write a lot. like, almost every day. writing my thoughts down is illuminating, but i've built up a mindset causing me to isolate these thoughts. though some thoughts are obviously best kept to myself, i'm out of balance. this website is me making strides back to the direction of balance.

 # blueprint